yuliiapetriv/petstore-api-tests/README.md

 `Log4j2`: for structured logging.

-`Lombok`: to reduce boilerplate code in DTOs and utility classes (make sure your IDE has the Lombok plugin enabled and annotation processing turned on; otherwise the project won’t compile).
+`Lombok`: to reduce boilerplate code in DTOs and utility classes (make sure your IDE has the Lombok plugin enabled and annotation processing turned on, otherwise the project won’t compile).

 `Awaitility`: for handling delayed or asynchronous API responses.